dartmouth-cs52/dartmouth-cs52.github.io/lectures/16_wrapup/index_slides.md

 ???
-* use the timeline project if you need ideas for life paths
+* another image from the same waitbywhy blog - a lot has been written about what makes a good life
+* this guy summarizes it:  working to improve the future or the lives of others is what makes for a good week.
-* in spite of this class - you have the tools to make an impact
+*  with or without this class - you have the tools to make an impact

 ---
 name: Web Dev Solutions @scale

 * Challenges:
   * WhatsApp: "irresponsible and explosive messages"
-  * Facebook: “By updating the rules for the Internet, we can preserve what’s best about it — the freedom for people to express themselves and for entrepreneurs to build new things — while also protecting society from broader harms”
+  * Facebook: please regulate us before we hurt someone
   * Slack: noise over knowledge
+  * Attention Economy: competing for your attention with garbage, selling your time and data for what?
 * Many Opportunities:
   * resource sharing
   * health